joshcanhelp/josh-to-11/input/symlinked/posts/2012-02-26-taking-your-first-steps-on-twitter-the-30-40-30-plan.md

 ---
-title: "Taking Your First Steps on Twitter: The 30 - 40 - 30 Plan"
+title: 'Taking Your First Steps on Twitter: The 30 - 40 - 30 Plan'
-excerpt: "This post is for anyone who just signed up for Twitter and thought, 'OK, now what?'
-It’s for the businesses and individuals curious about how to get started on Twitter and have fun with it."
+excerpt: 'This post is for anyone who just signed up for Twitter and thought, ''OK, now what?''
+It’s for the businesses and individuals curious about how to get started on Twitter and have fun with it.'
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Social Media", "Twitter"]
-featured_img:
 wpid: 2722
+tags:
+  - Social Media
+  - Twitter
+featured_img: null
 ---